TwelveEyes/HideousDestructor/hd_manual.md

-	  IV.
+## IV.
 COMMANDS AND CVARS

-	Commands
+### Commands

-hd_strip: You do not automatically "overwrite" your currently worn armour by picking up and using new armour.
-Use the hd_strip command to take off what you're wearing first.
+* `hd_strip`: You do not automatically "overwrite" your currently worn armour by picking up and using new armour.
+Use the `hd_strip` command to take off what you're wearing first.
 If you are not wearing any armour, this command will put on any spare armour you happen to be carrying.

   Hitting Reload while you have a medikit or bandages in hand, or double-tapping the use item key with another armour selected, will also strip your armour.

   You may need to strip off your backpack and/or environment suit first.

-hd_dropone: This will drop one unit of each type of ammo that applies to your current weapon.
+* `hd_dropone`: This will drop one unit of each type of ammo that applies to your current weapon.
 If you have both full mags and loose ammo, you drop all your loose ammo first; otherwise, if you specify a number after this command, you will drop that number instead.
 (For shotgun shells 4 shells equals one default unit, but if you specify a number you will drop exactly that many shells if you have enough.)

-hd_purge: This will drop all ammunition for which you do not have an appropriate weapon, along with empty cells (in the absence of a BFG) and broken robots.
+* `hd_purge`: This will drop all ammunition for which you do not have an appropriate weapon, along with empty cells (in the absence of a BFG) and broken robots.

-hd_slideon, hd_slideoff: Like hd_zoomon and hd_zoomoff but for the hd_noslide cvar.
+* `hd_slideon`, `hd_slideoff`: Like `hd_zoomon` and `hd_zoomoff` but for the `hd_noslide` cvar.

-hd_clearcvs: Resets all archived CVars (other than loadout cvars) to their defaults.
+* `hd_clearcvs`: Resets all archived CVars (other than loadout cvars) to their defaults.

-ab: Type "ab <number>" in the console to set the airburst counter whenever you have an automatic rifle, blooper or rocket launcher out and ready to fire a grenade.
+* `ab`: Type `ab <number>` in the console to set the airburst counter whenever you have an automatic rifle, blooper or rocket launcher out and ready to fire a grenade.

-ied: Type "ied <mode> <tag>" in the console to command your deployed IEDs.
-Mode 2 sets them to passive; 1 sets them to active; 999 detonates all of them at once. detonate, iedpassive, iedactive: shortcuts for "ied 999", "ied 2" and "ied 1" respectively.
+* `ied`: Type `ied <mode> <tag>` in the console to command your deployed IEDs.
+Mode 2 sets them to passive; 1 sets them to active; 999 detonates all of them at once.
+  * `detonate`, `iedpassive`, `iedactive`: shortcuts for `ied 999`, `ied 2` and `ied 1` respectively.
 Can also take tags.

-iedtag: If you feel weird about negative numbers, use this command to set your IED tag instead.
+  * `iedtag`: If you feel weird about negative numbers, use this command to set your IED tag instead.

-herp: Type "herp <mode> <tag> <direction>" in the console to command your deployed HERPs, in a similar fashion to IEDs.
+* `herp`: Type `herp <mode> <tag> <direction>` in the console to command your deployed HERPs, in a similar fashion to IEDs.
 Modes 1-2 are active and inactive respectively; mode 3 lets you change their base angle using the direction parameter (in degrees going counterclockwise).

-herptag: as iedtag.
+  * `herptag`: as `iedtag`.

-herpdir: Type "herp <direction> <tag>" as a shortcut alternative to "herp 3 <tag> <direction>".
+  * `herpdir`: Type `herp <direction> <tag>` as a shortcut alternative to `herp 3 <tag> <direction>`.
 Useful if you only have one HERP and don't want to bother typing that extra zero.

-teamspawn: In team deathmatch, any member of a team can type "teamspawn 666" in the console to set their own current position as the team spawnpoint.
-Similarly, any member of a team can type "teamspawn -1" or "teamspawn 999" to clear the team spawnpoint and resume respawning in random places.
+* `teamspawn`: In team deathmatch, any member of a team can type `teamspawn 666` in the console to set their own current position as the team spawnpoint.
+Similarly, any member of a team can type `teamspawn -1` or `teamspawn 999` to clear the team spawnpoint and resume respawning in random places.
 This is intended to allow your team to establish a well-fortified camping ground to cause as much grief to the opposing team as possible.
 THIS CAN CAUSE A TELEFRAG IF YOU FAIL TO COORDINATE.

-hd_doomguy (cheat): This command, available anytime and not considered a cheat, will set you back to the good old naked marine with a pistol and 50 bullets.
+`hd_doomguy` (cheat): This command, available anytime and not considered a cheat, will set you back to the good old naked marine with a pistol and 50 bullets.

-	CVars (host only)
+### CVars (host only)

-hd_forceloadout: Set this to "false", "0" or "none" (all without quotes) to let everyone choose their own loadout.
+* `hd_forceloadout`: Set this to `false`, `0` or `none` to let everyone choose their own loadout.
 Set this to anything else and it becomes everyone's loadout.
 Takes effect on player spawn.
 Default is blank.
 This cvar is not saved between sessions.

-hd_encumbrance: This is a multiplier for how much encumbrance affects you.
+* `hd_encumbrance`: This is a multiplier for how much encumbrance affects you.
 Due to the way Doom is traditionally balanced, this defaults to 0.25, letting one player carry 4 times as much as you "ought" to be able to carry.
 This is clamped to a minimum of 1 in deathmatch and grimdark/spooky, and a maximum of 2 in any event.

-hd_nobots: This causes bots to be replaced with riflemen.
+* `hd_nobots`: This causes bots to be replaced with riflemen.
 Can be used for coop and deathmatch.
 Generally far more competent, but cannot use customized loadouts and can sometimes appear in odd places.

-hd_lowdamage: Reduces all incoming damage to 30% as though on the lowest skill difficulty.
+* `hd_lowdamage`: Reduces all incoming damage to 30% as though on the lowest skill difficulty.
 Does not stack with said lowest skill difficulty but does offset Grimdark/Spooky and Nightmare damage increases.

-hd_nobleed: Eliminates all bleeding.
+* `hd_nobleed`: Eliminates all bleeding.

-hd_killerbarrels: Sets the percentage chance that any barrel (nukage or flaming) will be a killer barrel.
+* `hd_killerbarrels`: Sets the percentage chance that any barrel (nukage or flaming) will be a killer barrel.
 Default 5.

-hd_nodoorbuster: Some weapons such as the H.E.A.T. rocket and the Brontornis can destroy small pieces of map geometry, letting you bypass tedious or impossible-to-reach areas.
+* `hd_nodoorbuster`: Some weapons such as the H.E.A.T. rocket and the Brontornis can destroy small pieces of map geometry, letting you bypass tedious or impossible-to-reach areas.
 This can result in unpredictable or unwanted behaviour, so enabling this option will prevent such weapons from being able to affect map geometry this way.
 Enabling this midgame will not reverse any damage already done.
 Default false.

-hd_dropeverythingondeath: HD mostly goes with regular Doom inventory behaviour when dying and respawning: you keep your stuff in co-op, reset your stuff in deathmatch, maybe drop an extra copy of your weapon.
+* `hd_dropeverythingondeath`: HD mostly goes with regular Doom inventory behaviour when dying and respawning: you keep your stuff in co-op, reset your stuff in deathmatch, maybe drop an extra copy of your weapon.
 Enabling this cvar will cause you to drop *all* your inventory except keys, leaving a stash of loot for your opponents (or buddies) in deathmatch or, in co-op, forcing you to do a naked walk of shame back to where you'd died.
 Default false.

-hd_safelifts: With HD's reduced player speed and falling damage, some classic Doom lifts end up creating scenarios that resemble a superimposition of a Simone Giertz comedy routine and the deposition materials from a factory class action suit.
+* `hd_safelifts`: With HD's reduced player speed and falling damage, some classic Doom lifts end up creating scenarios that resemble a superimposition of a Simone Giertz comedy routine and the deposition materials from a factory class action suit.
 HD automatically scales all these lifts at level start to more reasonable speeds.
 This may break some levels, so this option is provided.
 Note that the level must be restarted for the changes to take effect.
-Default true.
+Default `true`.

-hd_dirtywindows: Before limit-removing sourceports the only windows in Doom were wholly see-through, even if they were supposed to block absolutely everything.
+* `hd_dirtywindows`: Before limit-removing sourceports the only windows in Doom were wholly see-through, even if they were supposed to block absolutely everything.
 This can be a bit frustrating when you have no idea what your shots can or cannot go through unimpeded.
 This setting will overlay all of these blocking surfaces with a translucent dirt texture to make them look like a poorly cleaned window.
-Default true.
+Default `true`.

-hd_novilespam: At map start, if this is true and multiple archviles are stacked too close together, some of them will be replaced with other monsters.
-Default true.
+* `hd_novilespam`: At map start, if this is true and multiple archviles are stacked too close together, some of them will be replaced with other monsters.
+Default `true`.

-hd_3speed: The frequently varying player speeds in HD do not play well with the movement prediction in network play.
+* `hd_3speed`: The frequently varying player speeds in HD do not play well with the movement prediction in network play.
 If you are experiencing an unusual amount of "rubber banding" while playing online, you can enable this option so that you are restricted to one of only 3 possible pre-set speeds at any time in multiplayer.

-hd_debug: Turns on some debug logging messages and displays, such as damage reports and (at level 2) bullet trails.
+* `hd_debug`: Turns on some debug logging messages and displays, such as damage reports and (at level 2) bullet trails.
 Default 0.

-hd_clearscv: Resets all archived host options to their defaults.
+* `hd_clearscv`: Resets all archived host options to their defaults.

-hd_yolo: With this on, you will trigger the wipeout counter the first time you die, but you can't die until everyone (or, in teamplay, everyone on your team) is dead or incapacitated.
+* `hd_yolo`: With this on, you will trigger the wipeout counter the first time you die, but you can't die until everyone (or, in teamplay, everyone on your team) is dead or incapacitated.
 Not recommended for free-for-all deathmatch.

 	CVars (user-based)